ElementsProject/lightning/doc/PLUGINS.md

 are mandatory, while the `long_description` can be omitted (it'll be set to `description` if it was not provided). `usage` should surround optional parameter names in `[]`.

+`options` and `rpcmethods` can mark themselves `deprecated: true` if you plan on removing them: this will disable them if the user sets `allow-deprecated-apis` to false (which every developer should do, right?).

 The `dynamic` indicates if the plugin can be managed after `lightningd` has been started.
 Critical plugins that should not be stopped should set it